dojo/framework/docs/en/stores/supplemental.md

 It is important to note that `undoOperations` only apply to the commands fully executed during the process.
 It will not contain any operations to rollback state that changed as a result of other processes that may getexecuted asynchronously or state changes performed in middleware or directly on the store itself.
 These use cases are outside the scope of the undo system.

-## Optimistic Updates
+## Optimistic updates

 Optimistic updating can be used to build a responsive UI despite interactions that might take some time to respond, for example saving to a remote resource.

-For example, in the case of adding a todo item, with optimistic updating we can immediately add the todo before we even make a request to the server, avoiding an unnatural waiting period or loading indicator.
-When the server responds we can then reconcile the outcome based on whether the action was successful or not.
+For example, in the case of adding a todo item, with optimistic updating a todo item can be immediately added to a store before a request is made to persist the object on the server, avoiding an unnatural waiting period or loading indicator.
+When the server responds, the todo item in the store can then get reconciled based on whether the outcome of the server operation was successful or not.

-In the success scenario, we might need to update the added `Todo` item with an `id` provided in the response from the server and change the color of the `Todo` item to green to indicate it was successfully saved.
+In the success scenario, the added `Todo` item can be updated with an `id` provided in the server response, and the color of the `Todo` item can be changed to green to indicate it was successfully saved.

-In the error scenario, we might want to show a notification to say the request failed and turn the Todo item red, with a "retry" button.
+In the error scenario, a notification could be shown to say the request failed and the Todo item color can be changed to red, together with showing a "retry" button.
 It's even possible to revert/undo the adding of the Todo item or anything else that happened during the process.

 ```ts
 const handleAddTodoErrorProcess = createProcess('error', [ () => [ add(path('failed'), true) ]; ]);